-Table 9: Overview and description of package
+Table 11.
+Overview and description of package

-Package Description

-API

-api/ Contain the source code for the API

-interfaces.

-api.endpoints/ Contain all endpoint versions for the API

-interfaces.

-api.endpoints.v1/ Contain the first version of API interface.

-Engine

-iit.cnr.it.hibernate.survey/ Source code to manage the connection and

-communication with the database that

-contains the survey information.

-iit.cnr.it.hibernate.rat/ Source code to manage the connection and

-communication with the database that

-contains the user information.

-iit.cnr.it.utility/ A sub-class and interfaces that contains

-functions used to perform a particular

-operation in computation risk class.

-iit.cnr.it.security/ A sub-class to perform security features.

-iit.cnr.it.wentool/ Contains the source code to perform the risk

-analysis and manage input and output of this

-operation.

-iit.cnr.it.wentool.computation/ Contains the code to compute the risk

-analysis.

-Package Description

-iit.cnr.it.wentool.computation.riskanalysis/ Contains the code to execute the risk

-analysis.

-iit.cnr.it.wentool.computation.input/ Contains the code to manage the input.

-iit.cnr.it.wentool.computation.ouput/ Contains the code to manage the output.

-utils It contains the code to compute some

-operation for the API interfaces.
+Package Description API api/ Contain the source code for the API interfaces. api.endpoints/ Contain all endpoint versions for the API interfaces. api.endpoints.v1/ Contain the first version of the API interface.
+Engine iit.cnr.it.hibernate.survey/ Source code to manage the connection and communication with the database that contains the survey information. iit.cnr.it.hibernate.rat/ Source code to manage the connection and communication with the database that contains the user information. iit.cnr.it.utility/ A sub-class and interfaces that contains functions used to perform a particular operation in computation risk class. iit.cnr.it.security/ A sub-class to perform security features. iit.cnr.it.wentool/ Contains the source code to perform the risk analysis and manage input and output of this operation. iit.cnr.it.wentool.computation/ Contains the code to compute the risk analysis.

+Package Description iit.cnr.it.wentool.computation.riskanalysis/ Contains the code to execute the risk analysis. iit.cnr.it.wentool.computation.input/ Contains the code to manage the input. iit.cnr.it.wentool.computation.ouput/ Contains the code to manage the output. utils Contains the code to compute some operation for the API interfaces.
+Dmm dmm/ Contains the code to optimise risk.